Anthony-Nolan/Atlas/Atlas.MatchingAlgorithm.Test.Validation/ValidationTests/Features/ValidationREADME.md

 test runner, and can be ignored.

 Each feature file should contain tests pertaining to one feature of the algorithm.
-They are split primarily by search type, and within each search type by shared areas of functionality e.g. different typing resolutions, aligned registry searches etc.
+They are split primarily by search type, and within each search type by shared areas of functionality e.g. different typing resolutions, etc.

 The language used in the feature files is called _Cucumber_. (https://cucumber.io/)